mikespub-org/sclorg-django-ex/README.md

 1. Create a virtualenv
 2. Manually install Flask and other dependencies
+3. Load automatically all the env variables starting with `APP_`
 3. `pip freeze > requirements.txt`
 3. Configure `SECRET_KEY`, `DB_NAME`, `DB_USER`, `DB_PORT`, `DB_SERVICE_NAME`, `DB_ENGINE` and `FLASK_APP` entries
 4. Display a hello world with some info

 From this initial state you can:
-* develop your Flask project
+* continue the development of your Flask project
 * update settings to suit your needs
 * install more Python libraries and add them to the `requirements.txt` file